 Our cruise ship for this

-was launched in 2007), having been custom designed to meet the special
+nearly new, having been custom designed to meet the special

 needs of the Danube, enabling it to operate in less favorable